burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     };
     ```

-2. Second, if you are defining methods of a template class outside the template class definition then the name of the class must be qualified with **template id**.
+2. Second, if you are defining methods of a template class outside the template class definition, then the name of the class must be qualified with **template id**.

-    However, syntactically after passing the scope resolution `::` there is no reason to use full qualified **template id**.
+    However, syntactically, after passing the scope resolution `::`, there is no reason to use a fully qualified **template id**.

     Example:
     ```cpp